omise/omise-flask-example/README.md

 ```

 Now when the user goes to the `/checkout` route, this blueprint will handle the rendering using the template `checkout.html` passing in values for `key`, `cart`, `Price`, `currency`, and `customer`.
-The template displays a very simple cart and the Opn-specific `<form>` code which powers our payment button.
+The template displays a very simple cart and the Opn-specific `<form>` code that powers our payment button.
-Here's a minimal version of what this could look like.
+Here's a minimal version of how this would look.

 ```html
 <form class="checkout-form" name="checkoutForm" method="POST" action="/charge">